Vokerlee/compiler-course-mipt/2. Eugene Onegin/README.md

 ## How it works

 The main idea of the implementation of the program is that text is splitted in lines, which are sorted with `megasort`.
-This is the original way to sort the lines in the following way: at the beginning the quick sort is used, and when `LIM_QSORT` - number of the elements in recursion entry is reached, the insertion sort is activated to avoid costly recursive occurrences of quick sort.
+This is the original way to sort the lines in the following way: at the beginning the `quicksort` is used, and when `LIM_QSORT` - number of the elements in recursion entry is reached, the `insertion` sort is activated to avoid costly recursive occurrences of quick sort.
 In practise it boosts the program by 30%